Leon-sathyaraj/SocialMedia/README.md

 4) Able to delete their and others comments

 Post that belongs to the user that post are able to delete comments.
 Other users will not have the function to do so

+Features that I would like to add:

+1) User' stories and
+2) Socket.io for users to message each other and receive it in real time

+Features that are broken:

+1) Comments Database has issues.
+2) The ability for User to update their own post's desc and change image